ast-grep/ast-grep.github.io/website/blog/tree-sitter-rust-rewrite.md

 ## End-to-End Performance Findings

 The agent ran that binary across opencode, a real TypeScript repository.
-At that historical checkpoint, the parser-only benchmark put this Rust implementation roughly **30% ahead of the C runtime**.
+At that point, the parser-only benchmark put this Rust implementation roughly **30% ahead of the C runtime**.

 The application was slower.